 All screenings are free to attend, but ticketed.

-Wheelchair accessible tickets will be available.
+Wheelchair accessible tickets are be available.

 The film is captioned and all discussions will be live captioned.